 Employed adults might be reluctant to take time off from work for an inpatient treatment program, but there are many options in battling a drug or alcohol addiction.
 Outpatient programs can help professionals recover while retaining some normalcy at work.

 Many businesses also enroll in the Employee Assistance Program (EAP), a national initiative of the NCADD.
 The EAP can point addiction sufferers and their loved ones toward community resources for emotional support and treatment.
 Twelve-step groups like Alcoholics Anonymous and Narcotics Anonymous can also provide accountability during recovery, so former users can get and stay clean.

 Whatever treatment method you choose, getting well again is possible with the proper medical assistance.
-Call someone who can help you find treatment now.
+Speak with someone who can help you find treatment now.